SAP-samples/cf-routing-samples/ip-allow-listing-route-service/README.md

 can push the application like this (you may need to adjust the domain depending on the region):

 ```
-cf push -f ./manifest.yml --var domain=cfapps.example.com --var suffix=foo
+cf push -f ./manifest.yml --var domain=cfapps.example.com --var prefix=foo
 ```

-This pushes the app and makes it available at `ip-allow-list-rs-foo.cfapps.example.com`.
+This pushes the app and makes it available at `foo-ip-allow-list-rs.cfapps.example.com`.
-Now we can turn it into a route service and bind it to an already existing route, provide the domain and host of the route you want restrict access to:
+Now we can turn it into a route service and bind it to an already existing route, provide the domain and host of the route you want to restrict access to:

 ```
-cf create-user-provided-service allow-listing -r https://ip-allow-listing-rs-foo.cfapps.example.com
+cf create-user-provided-service allow-listing -r https://foo-ip-allow-listing-rs.cfapps.example.com
 cf bind-route-service cfapps.example.com --hostname my-app allow-listing
 ```